Tony! Toni! Toné!: 1996–1998: House of Music

 In 1996, the group released their final studio album to date, House of Music.
-The album lacked the strong singles of earlier entries, only getting "Thinking Of You" & "Let's Get Down" into the top 10 on the R&B charts, with "Thinking Of You" hitting #22 on the Hot 100, though it eventually reached platinum status.
+The album lacked the strong singles of earlier entries, only getting "Thinking Of You" & "Let's Get Down" into the top 10 on the R&B charts, with "Thinking Of You" hitting number 22 on the Hot 100, though it eventually reached platinum status.

 House of Music expanded on Tony!
 Toni!
 Toné!'s previous traditional R&B-influenced work by emphasizing live instrumentation and ballads.
 In the opinion of Daily Herald writer Dan Kening, the album continued the band's mix of contemporary R&B and old-fashioned soul, deeming it "half a tribute to their '60s and '70s soul music roots and half a masterful blend of modern smooth balladeering and danceable funk."
 Released on November 19, 1996, House of Music reached number 32 on the Billboard 200 and spent 31 weeks on the chart.
 In its first eight weeks, the album sold 318,502 copies in the US.
 Tony!
 Toni!
 Toné! inaugurated its release with a satellite press conference and in-store performance at a small retail outlet in the San Francisco Bay Area.
 They also embarked on a tour of historically black colleges and Black Independent Coalition record shops after "Let's Get Down" had been sent to R&B and crossover radio on October 28 as the album's lead single; its music video was released to outlets such as BET, The Box, and MTV.
 Tony!
 Toni!
 Toné! performed the song on the sketch comedy show All That; on the music variety program Soul Train, they performed "Let's Get Down" and "Annie May".
 "Thinking of You" was released as the second single on March 11, 1997, by which time House of Music had sold 514,000 copies, according to Nielsen SoundScan.
 On August 6, the album was certified Platinum by the Recording Industry Association of America (RIAA).

 The single "Me & You" appears on the soundtrack to the motion picture Boyz n the Hood.
-Following the release of Sons of Soul, the group was a part of the R&B supergroup Black Men United, along with Silk and H-Town.
+Following the release of Sons of Soul, the group (except Riley) was a part of the R&B supergroup Black Men United, along with Silk and H-Town.
 The song "U Will Know" appeared on the soundtrack for the movie Jason's Lyric.